top of page

 • Positionable rudder, stabilators, ailerons, slats & flaps

-• Choice of open or closed auxiliary intakes
+• Choice of open or closed auxiliary engine intakes

 Heads Up Report:

 • Carefully review the instructions as they describe how to build several different F-5 types and it is easy to get confused.
-Notice that there is nowhere in the instructions calling to add the aft portion of the fuselages, right in front of the nozzles.
-Oh yes, and careful which tabs you cut off to achieve dropped or raised control surfaces
+Note: that there is nowhere in the instructions calling to add the aft portion of the fuselages, right in front of the nozzles :)

 • For an open canopy version I suggest installing the canopy supports at a late build stage to save potential breakage.